 Why the shift from Native Mobile App Development?

-Why the shift from Native Mobile App Development?

-Cost-effective: As here one needs lesser developers for less working hours, thus one ends up saving a lot of money and this certainly is benefitting for many start-ups.
+- Cost-effective: As one needs fewer developers for fewer working hours, they end up saving a lot of money and this certainly is benefitting for many start-ups.

-Testing is easier: With code base being smaller, one doesn’t require a lot of testing as well as can use this time saved on the testing to rather focus on other individual elements of the app.
+- Testing is easier: With the codebase being smaller, one doesn’t require a lot of testing as well as can use this time saved on the testing to rather focus on other individual elements of the app.

-Optimized development: One can easily share all the coding across several platforms.
-This calls for a lot lesser development time as one just requires developing a single app as well as the code is shared between operating systems enabling to make particular adjustments.
+- Optimized development: One can easily share all the coding across several platforms.
+This calls for a lot less development time as one just requires developing a single app as well as the code is shared between operating systems enabling them to make particular adjustments.

 - Xamarin offers access to the native API.
 This way you get the platform-specific features in your application.

 - A number of controls & layouts that are offered in Xamarin are helpful in the faster development process.

 - In the first quarter of the year 2017 itself, more than 1.4 million developers used this framework, owing to its brilliant ability to write native UI codebase for the mobile app development.

 - The cross-platform app development framework uses the C# languages which flawlessly function across a number of platforms, be it Windows, iOS, or Android.